- Product Demo

 Gateways and Decision Handling

 To automate BPMN gateways, you need to make decisions.
-In Flower, all decisions are made manually by the process owner at the process startup or during execution.
+In Agile Mode all decisions are made manually by the process owner (project manager) at the process startup or during execution.
 You make decisions by launching one of the subsequent activities after the gateway.
 Depending on the gateway type (inclusive OR or exclusive XOR) you can select one or multiple successors.
+In Strict Mode all decissions are made by the process engine based on DMN rules.

 Use Jira Forms and Confluence with Flower BPM